 To make an internal complaint, call Member Services or send us a letter.

 There are different organizations that handle external complaints.
-For more information, read Section J3 on page 225.
+For more information, read Section J3 on page 231. • You think the written information we sent you is too difficult to understand.